 For power users using a dual-display setup, the vertical orientation also provides extra room for tall interface palettes (eg, the Media Browser panel in Adobe Premiere).

 27″ is just the right size

 I think the twenty-seven inch panel of the SW271C is the perfect size for desk use.
 Anything larger makes me feel like I’m sitting in front of a television.
-If however you’d prefer a larger screen, check out the SW321C.
-That display has all the same features of the SW271C but a larger screen and slightly higher P3 coverage at 95%.
+If however you’d prefer a larger screen, check out the SW321C, which has all the same features of the SW271C.

 Room for improvement in the BenQ SW271C

 The SW271C is an impressive display, but there is still some room for improvement.